 Answer: Rent is paid for the use of land.
 Wages are paid for the services of labor.
-Interest is paid
+Interest is paid for the use of productive capital.
+Entrepreneurs earn a profit.

 Topic: Factors of production Skill: Level 1: Definition Section: Checkpoint 2.1